Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/audit-wcag.md

 ## Go to the va11ydette

-The link below opens the grid in a new browser window.
+The link below opens the grid in a new browser tab.

 <a href="../../web/la-vallydette/?lang=en" target="_blank" class="btn btn-secondary" style="text-decoration: none">Open the va11ydette <span class="sr-only"> (new window)</span></a>